Manifesto.

 Here are some of the most essential features of verification:

 Review by Automation: Every code should be made so that it can be tested.
 A standard testing structure eases the code creation process, which can verify it is correct.
-This will let us be upbeat regarding the code’s robust nature.
+This will make us upbeat regarding the code’s robust nature.
 Additionally, we will also be able to upgrade our designs as per the client’s later demands, and we will also avoid regression errors.

 Flexibility